AU-DK-Robotics/VL-GRiP3/readme.md

 cd OverlapPredator/weights
 ```

-Then train PaliGemma and place your checkpoint(s) in:
+Then train PaliGemma and place your checkpoints in:
 ```bash
 cd GRiP3_Pipeline/checkpoints
 ```
 ## Run
 VL-GRiP3 can be run using:
 ```bash